SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 Memory Safety
 =============

-By default Swift is a memory-safe language.

-..
-Brian:
-   Memory safety refers to...
-   The term *safety* usually refers to :newTerm:`memory safety`...
-   Unsafe access to memory is available, if you ask for it explicitly...

-Memory safety is the guarantee that accessing any allocated memory returns a valid result.
-By Swift's standards,
-a valid result means that the allocated memory has been initialized to a value, the value is of the expected type.
-Think of writing and reading from memory safely like writing words onto a piece of paper: you would not expect the words to have changed by themselves if you leave and come back to read them later.
-Similarly, when you allocate and write to an address in memory, if you are not intentionally modifying that value, other code should not be overwriting that value as an unintentional side-effect.

 By default, Swift prevents unsafe behavior.
 For example,
 Swift ensures that variables are initialized before they're used,